zaferyumruk/Unfed/README.md

 # Unfed
 Train your gatherers, dominate the fertile field!

 This is a game where you can "teach" your gatherer to survive among ever growing fruits and other almost-friendly gatherers.
-This was created for an activity at workplace which was  superfun.
+This was created for an activity at workplace which ended up being superfun.

 ## About the game